GoogleCloudPlatform/click-to-deploy-solutions/document-ai/README.md

 In summary , this architecture allows for seamless integration between the Document AI form processor and BigQuery, enabling organizations to automate the extraction of structured data from documents and leverage it for various analytics and decision-making purposes.

-:clock1: Estimated deployment time: 10 min

-:heavy_dollar_sign: Estimated solution cost: it depends on the volume of data stored, please take a look at [this example](https://cloud.google.com/products/calculator/#id=7e79b4d5-7060-4ab4-a78e-d81dadc8a9fb).

 ## Use cases
 These are some examples of the use cases you can build on top of this architecture: